White Gold Causes Nickel Allergies

 If you mix 50% copper with 50% silver and blend it into pure orange-yellow gold and you use 75% gold and split the remaining 25% into equal parts silver and copper you get 18 karat yellow gold.
 If you use just copper you get 18 karat rose gold, if you mix 18 karat gold with pure silver, you get something that was called electrum in the past and would be considered pale yellow with a greenish tint, and 14 karat gold mixed with pure silver was sold as green gold in the mid-century.

 And these days they are rhodium coating everything.
 If you buy platinum they will rhodium coat it.
 If you buy something called white gold, they will rhodium coat it.
 If you buy silver jewelry from Italy right now, it will probably come rhodium coated because people have lost the ability to clean their own jewelry, and think that it is maintenance-free.
-But just like with white gold jewelry, silver jewelry or platinum jewelry coated with rhodium like bracelets and rings will need periodic maintenance re-dips of the rhodium coating.
-So you can visit your jeweler and pay them to do that once a year.
+But just like with white gold jewelry, silver jewelry or platinum jewelry coated with rhodium like bracelets and rings will need periodic maintenance re-dips of the rhodium coating, meaning you have to visit a jeweler and pay them to do that once a year.
 And the most important thing is that you're just looking at rhodium.
-You might as well buy silver jewelry and have it made coated with rhodium.
+You might as well buy silver jewelry and have it coated with rhodium.
 What's the point of paying for the white gold up charge or platinum up charge if you're just looking at rhodium anyway?
-In the case of silver, it's a serious downgrade to coat something that's 99% reflective with something that's 80% reflective just because you think it's going to be maintenance free.
+In the case of silver, it's a serious downgrade to coat something that's 94% to 99% reflective with something that's around 80% reflective just because you think it's going to be maintenance free, when it is not really maintenance free at all.

 Comments